DigitalCommons/property-boundaries-service/docs/index.md

 There's a helpful guide here on how to assess memory leaks in Node https://stackoverflow.com/a/66563755

-If you stop the app (`pm2 stop property-boundaries-service`) and restart it with `npm run debug:serve`, the app will run with the `--heapsnapshot-near-heap-limit` Node argument.
-This reduces the max heap limit for debug purposes and will try to produce 2 heap dumps when the heap usage is approaching the limit.
+If you stop the app (`pm2 stop property-boundaries-service`) and restart it with `npm run debug:serve`, the app will run with the `--heapsnapshot-signal` and `--heapsnapshot-near-heap-limit` Node arguments.
+This will try to produce a heap dump when the heap usage is approaching the limit, or it will write a dump whenever you send a signal, using `npm run debug:dump`.
+You can monitor the current heap usage with `pm2 monit`.
+When served in debug mode, the Node app also has a reduced max heap limit, so the limit is reached sooner, and it's more likely to be able to write the dumps.

 You can then download these dump files to your local machine and view them in your browser's dev tools.

 #### The whole database has been messed up by some bad pipeline code 😱